ONLINE APPLICATION HERE

 What is the Transatlantic Educators Dialogue (TED) Program?

-The Transatlantic Educators Dialogue (TED) Program is a one of a kind opportunity for educators in the United States of America and the European Union to come together online for shared exploration and examination of a variety of educational topics, such as immigration, religion in education, active teaching methods and issues related to identity and difference.
+The Transatlantic Educators Dialogue (TED) Program is a one of a kind opportunity for educators in the United States and Europe to come together online for shared exploration and examination of a variety of educational topics, such as immigration, religion in education, active teaching methods and issues related to identity and difference.

 TED represents a unique experience in educational diplomacy and facilitates the exploration of new and diverse cultures.
 It is also a fantastic chance to build networks with European colleagues and foster global learning opportunities.
-This is the 10th year of the Transatlantic Education Dialogue program and we are excited to welcome a new cohort of teachers into the TED alumni network.
+2021 marks the 11th year of the Transatlantic Education Dialogue program and we are excited to welcome a new cohort of teachers into the TED alumni network.

 If you have participated in the TED program in the past, please consider applying for the TED Alumni Program (Click here for more information).